What is cancer?

 Symptoms vary widely depending on the type, location, size, and extent of the cancer.

-Some cancers can exist for many years without causing any symptoms or decrease life expectancy.
+Some cancers can exist for many years without causing any symptoms or decreasing life expectancy.
 Common examples are small, non-aggressive prostate and breast cancers.

 Other cancers can be relatively small and localized to one spot but cause significant pain.
 Widespread cancer can often lead to marked fatigue, weakness, loss of appetite, and weight loss.